 station, the funeral director provided each attendee with a message card

-to write words of comfort to the family if they chose, while enjoying a
+to write words of comfort to the family if they chose, while enjoying

-members of her family and friends.
+than ten members of her family and friends.

 Jack Killington's Jogging Club Added a Special Touch to his Celebration

-of Life Along the Way to the Cemetery
+of Life Along the way to the Cemetery